sridhar-sp/tic-tac-toe-backend/README.md

 So I kind of understood the reason behind why Github added the image proxy server.
 At this stage, I wanted to know whether it’s possible to get any unique identification from the http request made from the user machine.

-I hoped there would be a way to uniquely identify each session/machine, so I thought of building a simple game that can be played from the markdown file itself.
-Each player will have their own state saved against the unique id.
-"Tic-tac-toe" seems to be a good fit for this, since everyone is aware of the game, and it's fairly straightforward to implement.
+I hoped there would be a way to uniquely identify each session/machine.
+So I thought of building a simple game that can be played from within the markdown file itself  to demonstrate this behaviour.
+The idea was to build a multiplayer game where each player would have their own state saved against a unique id.
+"Tic-tac-toe" seems to be a good fit for this, since it's a well-known game, and it’s fairly straightforward to implement.

 After I started the development, I quickly found out there was no way we could get a unique id from the http request.
 This is because each time a request comes from a random proxy server, and on top of that, cookies are not allowed either.
 So, without a unique id, there won’t be any states saved for each player, and individual game play is impossible.
 Therefore, a single game play will be shared with the entire internet.